-- 1. We present the first study of a reconfigurable analog substrate that efficiently solves max-flow problems. - 2.
-We prove that the proposed substrate optimally solves the maxflow problem under ideal assumptions. - 3.
+- 1. We present a reconfigurable analog substrate that efficiently solves max-flow problems, and show that the proposed substrate optimally solves the max-flow problem under ideal assumptions. - 2.
+We study the convergence time and power consumption of the reconfigurable analog substrate, and demonstrate promising results in performance and energy efficiency. - 3.
 We analyze the influence of non-ideal circuit components and process variation on the solution quality, and propose techniques to mitigate the impact of these non-ideal factors.

-The rest of the paper is structured as follows: Section 2 describes the circuit mechanism of our substrate; Section 3 introduces the reconfigurable crossbar architecture; Section 4 discusses the implementation details of the substrate; Section 5 provides the performance evaluation of our proposal; Section 6 reviews the related work and the paper concludes in Section 7.
+This report extends our previous paper in [30] by including more elaborate discussions on the comparison with related work, major limitations of our current proposal, as well as the potential research directions for addressing these limitations.
+The remainder of the report is structured as follows: Section 2 describes the circuit mechanism of our substrate; Section 3 introduces the reconfigurable crossbar architecture; Section 4 provides the implementation details of the substrate; Section 5 compares the performance of our proposed analog substrate with the software implementation on a CPU; Section 6 further discusses the circuit dynamic behaviors and points out the current limitations of this work and future directions; Related work is discussed in Section 7 followed by conclusions in Section 8.